-- In the string "Not Your Business!".
-This compliments the hide-referrer action on the content level. - I removes the bindings to the DOM's unload event which we feel has no right to exist and is responsible for most "exit consoles", i.e. nasty windows that pop up when you close another one. - ◊ removes code that causes new windows to be opened with undesired properties, such as being full-screen, - non-resizeable, without location, status or menu bar etc.

-Use with caution.
+- In replaces JavaScript references to the browser's referrer information with the string "Not Your Business!".
+This compliments the hide-referrer action on the content level. - In the provide the provide the provide the provided event which we feel has no right to exist and is responsible for most "exit consoles", i.e. nasty windows that pop up when you close another one. - removes code that causes new windows to be opened with undesired properties, such as being full-screen, non-resizeable, without location, status or menu bar etc. - Use with caution.
 This is an aggressive filter, and can break sites that rely heavily on JavaScript.